When to Fertilize Your Bay Area Lawn

 Will California’s Green Lawn Care Law affect me?

 California’s Green Lawn Care Law, which took effect on January 01, 2024, bans the sale of new gas-powered lawn care tools.
 If you want a gas-powered equipment, you can only purchase it second-hand.
 However, if you already have one, you can use it.
-To know more about this law, read this article.
+For more information, check out our article on California’s Green Lawn Care Law.

 When to Hire a LawnStarter Pro